samr93750/tech-diary/NETWORKING.md

 - more expensive and delicate compared to others
 - installation requires specialized skills layer 2 : switches
-operates at 2 layer to connect devices withing the same network it uses mac address to forwrad data it sends data for specific sew
+operates at 2 layer to connect devices within the same network it uses mac address to forward data it sends data for specific sew

 layer 3 : routers